-It is anticipated that up to 15 historic resources will be identified in the baseline report.
+It is anticipated that fewer than 2 resources will be identified in the baseline report.

 - One electronic copy (in WORD format) of the Draft Historic Resources Baseline Report to APM and LAPM for review per Task 1 Project Design Schedule. - One electronic copy (in WORD and PDF format) of the Final Historic Resources Baseline Report to APM and LAPM 2 weeks following receipt of draft review comments.